kanisterio/kanister/examples/kafka/adobe-s3-connector/README.md

 * Before running pre-hook operation, confirm that no other consumer is consuming data from that topic

 ## Verify restore

-Create a consumer for topic
+Create a consumer for topics

 ```bash
 # Creating a consumer on a different terminal
 $ kubectl -n kafka-test run kafka-consumer -ti --image=strimzi/kafka:0.20.0-kafka-2.6.0 --rm=true --restart=Never -- bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic blogs --from-beginning